Shakibul-CyberSec/Bug-bounty-recon-pipeline/README.md

 ---

-## â­ Show Your Support
+## Show Your Support

 If this project helped you in your bug bounty journey or security research, please consider:

-- ⭐ **Star this repository**
+- Star this repository
-- 🐦 **Share on Twitter**
+- Share on Twitter
-- ðŸ'¬ **Spread the word**
+- Spread the word

 ---

-## âš ï¸ Legal Disclaimer
+## Legal Disclaimer

 ### Important Notice

 **This tool is intended for AUTHORIZED SECURITY TESTING ONLY.**

 #### You Must:
-- ✅ Obtain explicit written permission before scanning any target
+- Obtain explicit written permission before scanning any target
-- ✅ Stay within the scope of authorization
+- Stay within the scope of authorization
-- ✅ Comply with applicable laws and regulations
+- Comply with applicable laws and regulations
-- ✅ Respect target's terms of service and rate limits
+- Respect target's terms of service and rate limits
-- ✅ Report findings responsibly
+- Report findings responsibly

 #### You Must Not:
-- ❌ Scan targets without proper authorization
+- Scan targets without proper authorization
-- ❌ Use for malicious purposes
+- Use for malicious purposes
-- ❌ Violate computer fraud laws
+- Violate computer fraud laws
-- ❌ Cause denial of service
+- Cause denial of service
-- ❌ Access unauthorized systems
+- Access unauthorized systems

 ### Liability